mvukalov/lap-shop-app/README.md

 👉 Backend API: https://lap-shop-app.onrender.com

 ## Note
-> ⚠️❗❗ The backend is hosted on Render's free tier, so the first request may take around 15–30 seconds because the server needs time to wake up from inactivity.
+> ⚠️❗The backend is hosted on Render's free tier, so the first request may take around 15–30 seconds because the server needs time to wake up from inactivity.
 After the initial wake-up, the application responds normally.
 >
 ---